Civilizations: From High to low | - | - | - | - |

 of great divergences in behavior among its inhabitants and vast cultural

 differences in the many cultures to be found therein.
-A recitation of all
+A recitation

 of the possibilities would be long and boring.
 Some preeminent representatives